muthoff/ComplexFold/README.md

 case) not deterministic.
 Thus the entire AlphaFold pipeline is non-deterministic either and the same seed can give different results.

-You can provide multiple seeds in a comma separated list `-s 123,567,...` or set `-x <num_seeds>`.
+With ComplexFold you can provide multiple seeds in a comma separated list `-s 123,567,...` or set `-x <num_seeds>`.
 The latter genrates as much random seed as requested.
 This lets ComplexFold run the prediction multiple times with all given models.
 Only the best 5 models, based on plDDT (normal models) or pTM (ptm models), are relaxed and given as output.

-Keep in mind that the scores are themselves only prediction and a this way predicted model may just have an erroneously high score.
+Keep in mind that the scores are themselves only prediction and this way predicted model may just have an erroneously high score.

 ### Small bfd
-You can either use the full bfd or the faster smaller than. `-p <preset>` where the argument is either full_dbs or reduced_dbs.
-This can especially help if MSA get too big (several GB) and HHBlits crashes.
+You can either use the full bfd or the faster smaller one. `-p <preset>` where the argument is either `full_dbs` or `reduced_dbs`.
+This can especially help if the MSA gets too big (several GB) and HHBlits crashes.
+The MSAs often do not differ.

 ### Difficulty presets - thoroughness
 ComplexFold combines the listed features in difficulty presets: `-y <thoroughness>`.
 By default